Space Training and Readiness Command: Symbolism

 Polaris symbolizes the guiding light of security and defending the space domain.
 This is the same star from the USSF logo.
 The delta is taken from the USSF Seal; the Delta evokes historic ties to the earliest days of the U.S. Air Force space community, and symbolizes change and innovation.
 The dark and light shades of grey within the delta embody the 24/7 operations of the Space Force, while the placement and upward orientation of the delta reveals the central role of the Space Force in defending the space domain.
-The handle of the bow is made from lightning in homage to the Space Warfare Center and Space Innovation and Development Center’s historic work to bring space to the fight in the sea, air and land domains, and linking the same to STARCOM’s new role of developing and fielding forces to fight and win in the space domain.
+The handle of the bow is made from lightning in homage to the Space Warfare Center and Space Innovation and Development Center's historic work to bring space to the fight in the sea, air and land domains, and linking the same to STARCOM's new role of developing and fielding forces to fight and win in the space domain.
 The constellations of Noctua and Sagitta represent Athena, the Greek Goddess of Wisdom and War.
-Noctua, Latin for owl, is a constellation which represents STARCOM’s wisdom in training, and Saggita, Latin for arrow, represents STARCOM’s constant readiness.
+Noctua, Latin for owl, is a constellation which represents STARCOM's wisdom in training, and Saggita, Latin for arrow, represents STARCOM's constant readiness.

 Structure

 STARCOM is composed of five deltas activated following the activation of the field command.
-Space Delta 1 is located at Vandenberg Space Force Base, California, while the other deltas have to undergo a permanent base selection process.
+Space Delta 1 is located at Vandenberg Space Force Base, California and Space Delta 10 is located at Patrick Space Force Base, Florida, while the other deltas have to undergo a permanent base selection process.

+Previous components included the 595th Space Group.